How to Create Group and Add User in Ubuntu? [2 Cases]

 Delete a Group in Ubuntu

 You can easily delete a group in Ubuntu by using the groupdel command.
 Here, I will remove the group named “mygroup”.
-To do so follow the below process.
+To do so, open the terminal and run the following command:

 sudo groupdel mygroup